 To keep your battery in great shape, you should try to park in the shade wherever possible.
 It may come as a surprise to you that parking out of the sun will promote the health and longevity of your battery.

 This is because the thermal management system in your car will keep running when you park in the sun.
 Your battery also runs the risk of overheating.
 Lastly, it’ll take your battery longer to charge in the heat.

 If you’re thinking about switching to electric, look no further.

 Remember, if you follow the tips mentioned above, you’ll not only benefit the maintenance of your EV, you’ll also help lower your EV range anxiety.

-At the end of the day, a well-cared for car will reward you with prime performance and optimum safety.
-A few extra, mindful habits will ensure your EV runs at the desired level.
+A well-cared-for car will reward you with prime performance and optimum safety.
+A few other, mindful habits will ensure your EV runs at the desired level.

 It’s no surprise that electric vehicle sales are predicted to skyrocket over the next few years.
 In a few decades, the idea is that all vehicles should be electric.

-Because of this, attention needs to be paid to the EV range anxiety that people experience.
+Because of this, we need to pay attention to the EV range anxiety that people experience.
 There are ways around this anxiety, especially if you’re aware of the facts.

 Please contact us for more information about owning an electric vehicle of your own.
 We’re more than happy to guide you through the process so that you feel as little EV anxiety as possible.